CLU33131 Roman Archaeology

 This module explores the Roman world through the material culture of this vast and varied empire.
-It covers the full geographical extent of the Roman Empire examining subjects such as transport, technology and communication, urbanisation and rrual settlement, the economy and resources, religion and ritual.
-Regional case studies of Ostia, the Bay of Naples, the Eastern Empire, and North Africa will all be included.
+It covers the full geographical extent of the Roman Empire examining subjects such as transport, technology and communication, urbanisation and rural settlement, the economy and resources, religion and ritual.
+Regional case studies of Ostia and Portus, the Eastern Empire, and North Africa will all be included and allow an examination of how local communities were able to express their own regional identities.

 - Module Organiser: